Terriers

 Westies have a double coat, which makes for great protection during harsher weather conditions.
 There’s a short undercoat and a top coat that is often around two inches long.

-The coat itself should be easy enough to groom and requires regular brushing whenever you're able to.
-You should also trim his coat, which you can do yourself or get a professional groomer to do it for you.
+The coat itself should be easy enough to groom and requires regular brushing whenever you’re able to.
+You should also trim your dog’s coat, which you can do yourself or get a professional groomer to do it for you.

-With low to zero shedding, this makes for a great hypoallergenic dog.
-Their coat, despite being stark white, stays clean and should only need bathing when necessary.
-It's good to wipe down the Westie regularly to keep their coat bright.
+With low to zero shedding, the breed makes for a great hypoallergenic dog.
+Their coat, despite being a stark white, stays clean and should only need bathing when necessary.
+It’s good to wipe down the Westie regularly to keep their coat bright.

 Other grooming duties include checking his ears for dirt and wiping them out with a cotton ball whenever needed.